How to set up and run a workflow

-Overview: Workflows in public preview (current functionality)
+Overview: Workflows (current functionality)

-Step 1: Create a workspace and data tables infrastructure
+Step 1: Create or clone a workspace

 1.1.
 Go to Your Workspaces (select from the main navigation menu at the top left of any page).

 1.2.
 Create a workspace by clicking on the Create Workspace button at the top of the page.
+Or you can clone a workspace by clicking on the three-dot action icon at the top right and selecting clone.

 What to expect